jackthomas1430/deep-learning-challenge/README.md

 ### 2. Compile, Train and Evaluate the Model

-The initial model was developed using TensorFlow's Keras Sequential API.
-The architecture consisted of the following layers:
+The initial model was developed using TensorFlow's Keras Sequential API and consisted of the following layers:
   - Input Layer: Based on the number of input features from the preprocessed data.
   - Hidden Layers: Two hidden layers with 80 and 30 nodes, respectively, using the relu activation function.
   - Output Layer: A single neuron with a sigmoid activation function to predict the binary outcome (IS_SUCCESSFUL).

   ### Training Results:
-  - Training Accuracy: 74.32%
+  - Training Accuracy: 74.17%
-  - Test Accuracy: 73.13%
+  - Test Accuracy: 72.50%

   The initial model produced a test accuracy of around 73%, which was below the target of 75%.
 So, further optimizations were attempted.